PieInOblivion/zero-pool/README.md

 # Zero-Pool: Consistent High-Performance Thread Pool
-*When microseconds matter and allocation is the enemy.*
+*When nanoseconds matter and overhead is the enemy.*

 This is an experimental thread pool implementation focused on exploring lock-free FIFO MPMC queue techniques.
 Consider this a performance playground rather than a production-ready library.